kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/prerequisites-for-installation-on-minikube.md

     glusterfs (default)       kubernetes.io/glusterfs   3d4h
     ```

-If your Kubernetes cluster environment meets all the requirements above, then you are ready to deploy KubeSphere on your existing Kubernetes cluster.
+If your Minikube cluster environment meets all the requirements above, then you are ready to deploy KubeSphere on your Minikube.

-For more information, see [Overview](../overview/).